verifid/graph-vl/README.rst

 Usage
 -----

-To run the **graph-vl** server, please execute the following from the root directory
+To run the **graph-vl** server, please execute the following command from the root directory

 .. code::